LavenderBumblebee/Portfolio/README.md

 ```
 <br>
 <h3 align ="center" >3.
 Retrieving Interview Transcripts: </h3>
 <p align="center"> After acquiring the id of the two witnesses.
-I can use that identifying information to locate their transcripts relative to their person_id on the interview table </p>
+I can use that identifying information to locate their transcripts relative to their person_id on the interview table.
+I decide to subquery the transcripts to ensure that on the off chance the ID's within the database change, the information being pulled will still be valid </p>

 <p align="center">   <img width="827" height="178" alt="screen4" src="https://github.com/user-attachments/assets/610a87a2-9d8c-4762-ba7e-ff38e93240c4" />